CS-SI/Orekit/src/site/markdown/architecture/ccsds.md

 `KvnGenerator` for Key-Value Notation or `XmlGenerator` for eXtended Markup Language.

 All CCSDS messages have a corresponding writer that implements the CCSDS-specific `MessageWriter` interface.
-This interface allows to writer either an already built message, or separately the header first and then looping to write the segments.
+This interface allows to write either an already built message, or separately the header first and then looping to write the segments.

-Ephemeris-type messages (AEM, OEM and OCM) implement the generic ephemeris writer interfaces (`AttitudeEphemerisFileWriter` and `EphemerisFileWriter`) in addition to the CCSDS-specific interface, so they can be used in a more general way when ephemerides data is built from non-CCSDS data.
+Ephemeris-type messages (AEM, OEM and OCM) also implement the generic ephemeris writer interfaces (`AttitudeEphemerisFileWriter` and `EphemerisFileWriter`) in addition to the CCSDS-specific interface, so they can be used in a more general way when ephemerides data is built from non-CCSDS data.
 The generic `write` methods